 Good shoes are the ones that fit best and offer good cushioning to support elderly, fragile feet.
 Where to find them?
 I suggest taking your parent to a sports specialty store.
 The one I always recommend and go to all the time is Run On specialty shoe store.
 They have a great knowledgeable staff on foot anatomy and will give you a good analysis of your parent’s walking movement.
 Based on that, they will suggest the proper shoes that would be best.
 Otherwise, select lightweight, flexible outsole, cushioned insole, and easy-grip padded-tongued shoes.
 You may want to consider no-lace slip-ons for comfier and easy wear.

-- Q How should I choose a running shoe?
+- Q How should I choose running shoes to prevent injuries?

 - Q Are shoes that simulate barefoot running safe?